 Now that you have the product mixed and up to a temperature of 176°F you can pour your product into your reservoir:

-1. Once you have all product in your reservoir you can begin to prime your gun:
+1. Once you have all the product in your reservoir, you can begin to prime your gun:

-• To do so begin by bringing the gun to the top of the reservoir and depressing the plunger to push all the volume in the dispenser out.
+• To do so, begin by bringing the gun to the top of the reservoir and depressing the plunger to push out all the volume in the dispenser.

-• As you continue holding the plunger all the way down on the gun bring the gun below the reservoir and then let it refill.
+• As you continue holding the plunger down on the gun, bring it below the reservoir and let it refill.

 • Repeat process approx. 5-10 times.

-Remember: even when the material starts to flow freely, continue to prime the dispenser a few more times afterward to make sure that all material going through lines is at the correct temperature.
+Remember: even when the material starts to flow freely, prime the dispenser a few more times afterward to ensure that all material going through lines is at the correct temperature.

-2. Now you are ready to attach your filling needles and start filling.
+2. Now, you can attach your needles and start filling them.

 • DO NOT REST THE NEEDLE AGAINST THE GLASS OR THE CENTER POST!

-• Every fill should be with the needle directly pointed down into the cartridge to avoid placing stress on either the center post or surrounding glass.
+• Every fill should have the needle pointed directly down into the cartridge to avoid stressing the center post or surrounding glass.

 Capping

 There is a 5-minute time limit on capping the cartridges.
-The operator must be able to do the amount needed to fill a tray in under 3-4 minutes.
-This is because each individual cartridge must be capped within the first five minutes of filling it.
+The operator must be able to fill a tray in the amount needed in under 3-4 minutes.
+Each cartridge must be capped within the first five minutes of filling it.

-It is the filling team’s job to get the product off heat as fast as possible for the best color and flavor so set the filling space up to be efficient from filling to capping.
+The filling team’s job is to get the product off heat as fast as possible for the best color and flavor, so set the filling space up to be efficient from filling to capping.
 The cappers should be on the opposite side of the filler, with the filler starting closest to the capper and moving left to right, so the capper has easy access to the cartridges without obstructing the filler.

 1. When the filler starts their fill, they announce “FILLING” to the team.
 The capper then starts a clock and marks the first cartridge filled to ensure correct capping.

-2. The capper should be equipped with both individual caps and a 100 tray of caps, to ensure capping occurs whether the filler is finished or not.
+2. The capper should be equipped with both individual caps and a 100-tray tray of caps to ensure capping occurs whether the filler is finished or not.

 3. The capper places either an individual cap or a full tray.